Sofia Goggia takes downhill gold; Lindsey Vonn earns bronze

 Maybe mind games.
 Maybe a ploy.
 But each pointed to the other as the one to watch in the days leading up to the race.
 Goggia referred to Vonn as ”definitely the favorite.”

 Goggia was behind at the top, but found another speed near the bottom.
-Vonn couldn’t match it when she skied off two spots later.
+Vonn couldn’t match it when she raced two spots later.

 This was Goggia’s first gold at an Olympics or a world championships.
-She has four World Cup wins.
+She has four World Cup wins – two of them at this venue.

+”She’s in her own world.
+She’s a crazy girl but in a positive way,” Germany’s Viktoria Rebensburg said of Goggia. ”She attacks full.
+She never quits and that’s impressive.”

+So now Shiffrin and Vonn will meet for the first time in an Olympics race during the last individual women’s event.
+The combined adds the times of a downhill –advantage, Vonn – and one run of slalom – big advantage, Shiffrin.

+Both are not planning to participate in the team event on Saturday to close out the Alpine skiing program.

-On social media, she said: ”This.
+On her Twitter account, Shiffrin said: ”This.
 Track.
 Is.
 So.
 Fun!
 Only slightly bummed I’m not skiing it today cause we have 4 girls who are ready to hammer down and I can’t wait to watch!”

 American Alice McKennis finished fifth.